 Although house additions happen all over the world, it is a typically American phenomenon that additions are more about “comfort” than “need.”
 In fact, in the Western world, as economies improve for people, three drivers seem to be ever present.

-Driver #1: How can we make life more comfortable?
+Driver #1: How can we make life more secure?

 Driver #2: How can we make life more convenient?

-Driver #3: How can we make life more secure?
+Driver #3: How can we make life more comfortable?

 For many people, the answer to all of these questions is, to boil it down to one word,